| Course Description

 - Cholesky factorization and symmetric positive definite

-- LU factorization and general linear systems.
+- LU factorization and general linear systems of equations.

 - Sensitivity of problems and numerical stability of algorithms.